senotrusov/etcdotica/README.md

 ## etcdotica

-**etcdotica** is a lightweight, zero-dependency tool written in Go to synchronize files from your current directory to your home directory.
+**etcdotica** is a lightweight, zero-dependency tool written in Go to synchronize files from a source directory (defaulting to your current directory) to a destination directory (defaulting to your home directory).
 It is designed to make managing dotfiles simple, idempotent, and consistent.

 ### 🚀 Features

-- **One-Way Synchronization:** Mirrors the current working directory to the current user's home directory (or `/` if running as root).
+- **One-Way Synchronization:** Mirrors the source directory to the destination directory.
+Defaults to syncing the current working directory to the current user's home directory (or `/` if running as root).
 - **Smart Updates:** Only copies files if the content (size/modification time) or permissions have changed.
 - **Pruning:** Automatically removes files from the destination if they are deleted from the source (tracked via a local `.etcdotica` state file).
 - **Permission Handling:** Applies the system `umask` to ensures files are copied with correct and secure permissions.